djeada/Git-Notes/notes/14_branching_strategies.md

 #### Advantages

-* Rapid Delivery Cycles: Shorter delivery cycles are possible as each feature can be developed, tested, and deployed independently.
+* Shorter delivery cycles are possible as each feature can be developed, tested, and deployed independently.
-* Isolation of Changes: This strategy isolates feature-related changes, helping prevent system-wide issues until the feature is fully vetted and ready for deployment.
+* This strategy isolates feature-related changes, helping prevent system-wide issues until the feature is fully vetted and ready for deployment.
-* Independent Development: Developers can work on different features simultaneously without impacting the main branch.
+* Developers can work on different features simultaneously without impacting the main branch.
-* Streamlined Testing and Review Process: Reviewing and testing new features are simplified, as changes are confined to their respective feature branches.
+* Reviewing and testing new features are simplified, as changes are confined to their respective feature branches.

 #### Disadvantages

-* Potential Waterfall Development Approach: It may unintentionally encourage a sequential or waterfall development methodology as each feature is developed independently before being integrated.
+* It may unintentionally encourage a sequential or waterfall development methodology as each feature is developed independently before being integrated.
-* Merge Complexity: Merging can be complex if branches are kept separate for extended periods and have diverged significantly from the main branch.
+* Merging can be complex if branches are kept separate for extended periods and have diverged significantly from the main branch.
-* Coordination and Communication: This strategy requires substantial coordination and communication among developers and reviewers to manage the integration of various features.
+* This strategy requires substantial coordination and communication among developers and reviewers to manage the integration of various features.
-* Limited Concurrency: It may not be ideal for projects where a high number of features need to be developed concurrently and quickly integrated.
+* It may not be ideal for projects where a high number of features need to be developed concurrently and quickly integrated.

 #### When to Use